SeriaAS/istribute/README.md

 Istribute-Java
 ==============
-A repository for the Java SDK.
+A repository for the Java SDK (Alpha/Work-in-progress).